 A Personal Story About Hourly Rates

-I remember once a good friend of mine who ran a maintenance business called to ask if I could help him with a technical problem in a building he serviced.
+A good friend of mine who ran a maintenance business asked if I could help him with a technical problem in a building he serviced.

-The problem was on an access system that needed a repair and he had no one capable who knew the system and could service it.
+It was an access control system that needed a repair and he had no one capable who could service it.
 So knowing I was a bit of a nerd he called me.

-Needless to say, although I hadn’t come across the system before I figured it out pretty quickly and solved the problem.
+Needless to say, although I hadn't come across the system before I figured it out and solved the problem.

-There’s value in that you see, although there are plenty of people in the world who are not concerned with paying you and me a high rate for high value.
+There's an inherent high value in that you see.
+Although there are plenty of people in the world who don't want to pay you and me a high rate for that.

 There Is No Competition Except What We Create

-The primary concern of many main contractors or principal contractors is to get the highest possible service for the lowest possible price.
-But there’s an inherent problem with that and if you get caught in it it’s a race to the bottom.
+The primary concern of many big players is to get the highest possible service for the lowest possible price.
+But there's an inherent problem with that and if you get caught it's a race to the bottom.

 Many of you wouldn't agree with me when I say there is no competition other than the competition we create for ourselves.
 The common belief is that we need to compete on price because the market won't pay above a certain level.